VoronManiac/V2.4-Aire/README.md

 Take the perfectly good 5015 blowers and cut the leads to about 80mm.
 Solder and heat shrink the blower leads to the 2P JST housings keeping the red/black orientation matching the original lead.

-Insert a soldered JST housing into each the FilterMain parts, noting the oriention of the JST housing.
-Insert at an angle, then press flat until it snaps into place.
+Insert a soldered JST housing into each the FilterMain parts, noting the orientation of the JST housing.
+The gap in the JST connector should face down.
+Insert the connector at an angle, then press flat until it snaps into place.
 ![](./images/Insert_JST.jpg?raw=true)

 ![](./images/JST_Orientation.jpg?raw=true)